 There are two to four generations of cucumber beetles each year; adults overwinter in garden debris and emerge in spring when temperatures reach 65°F.

-• Cucumber traps.
 Cucumber peelings and the rinds of cantaloupes contain cucurbitacin, a chemical that attracts cucumber beetles.
 Place peelings or rinds around the garden and coat them with insecticidal rotenone dust or spray.
 Check the traps daily.
 Squash blossoms also attract beetles.
-Check blossoms for beetles in late evening to handpick and crush beetles.
+Check blossoms for beetles in the late evening to handpick and crush beetles.

-• Toads.
 Toads will eat cucumber beetles (and earwigs and cutworms among other pests)—give toads water and dark, damp spots to shelter in your garden.
 Insect predators include beneficial nematodes, soldier beetles, and braconid, chalcid, and Trichogramma wasps (wasps parasitize the eggs).
 Animal predators include Baltimore orioles, bluebirds, brown thrashers, chickadees, juncos, phoebes, purple finches, sparrows, towhees, and warblers.

 Pyrethroids are synthetic compounds similar to pyrethrin but much stronger and often combined with other toxins.
 They also can be used as a last resort against cucumber beetles.

 Here is what you can do seasonally to control cucumber beetles: